te-online/timemanager/README.md

 A Nextcloud app to track time spent on work, life or anything in-between.

+_Looking for screenshots, official release packages or a place to leave a rating?_ 👉 [Visit the app on the Nextcloud Appstore](https://apps.nextcloud.com/apps/timemanager)

 ## Features

 * Organize time entries based on tasks, projects and clients.